kronicka/ascii-canvas-api/README.md

 ## API Endpoints

 These are the endpoints to interact with via the client of your choice.
+A Postman Collection for the following is available in `resources` directory.
 ### Quick Reference
 * [**PUT** `/api/v1/canvas/paint`](#paint-a-rectangle) - Modify the Canvas by painting a Rectangle on it.
 * [**PUT** `/api/v1/canvas/fill`](#fill-an-area) - Modify the Canvas by filling an Area of points, starting at a specified point.